oKermorgant/log2plot/README.md

 Besides these two points, all kind of data can be saved, but of course they will not be plottable if not numerical.

-Three types of data may be logged:
+Four types of data may be logged:
 * Iteration-based data will use the index as the X-axis for the plots.
   * `logger.save(v, name, legend, ylabel)`
   * `legend` should be a YAML-style list and may be using Latex: `"[v_x, \\omega_z]"`